khiga8/kate-website/content/blog/oct2020-responsibilities/index.md

 Surprisingly though, most of my classmates were on Facebook and I simply didn't want to miss out.
 I still remember the initial feelings of wariness I had when first registering my profile. *Should I use a fake name?
 Should I even have my full name on the web?
 Is this safe?*

 I was cautious.
 But with an easy click of a button, I entered a new world and that wariness went away.
-Snapchat, Instagram, Twitter, LinkedIn... social media has become engrained into my life in various, evolving forms.

-Has there been a week that went by in the past twelve years where I didn't check some form of social media?
+Snapchat, Instagram, Twitter, LinkedIn... has there been a week that went by in the past twelve years where I didn't check some form of social media?
 Probably not.

 *Thousands of hours of mindless scrolling since middle school.
 Damn.*